UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Jean_Bacon.md

 and history, and he’d got As in the maths, physics, and history, so he was able to pick up those things that he’d dropped three years earlier and do the conversion course.
-I mean, quite often you can’t really do them without some science/maths background.
+I mean, quite often you can’t really do them without some sciencemaths background.
 So he did very well, and then got a job in computing.

 **Abbate:**